Danylo Zabolotny: Biography

 From 1919 to 1923 he was rector of the Odesa National Medical University, where he started what is considered the world's first Department of Epidemiology, in 1920.
 From 1924 to 1928 he was professor at the Military Medical Academy in Leningrad and in 1928 founded is now called the Zabolotny Institute of Microbiology and Virology, in Kyiv.
 In 1930, after the Soviet authorities had completed their political takeover of the National Academy of Sciences of Ukraine and pushed out Mykhailo Hrushevsky as candidate for the presidency, Zabolotny was instead given the presidency of the Academy, in 1930.

 Zabolotny conducted groundbreaking research on a number of infectious diseases, including cholera, diphtheria, dysentery, plague, syphilis, and typhus, as well as on gangrene.
+In 1904, he in order to address sanitary issues in Russia, he wrote to Duke Peter Alexandrovich of Oldenburg criticizing the lack of sanitary laws in Russia.
 Zabolotny proved that the plague was indeed carried by rodents and helped develop vaccines and serums to cure the plague; his research included him drinking a living cholera culture after immunizing himself, thereby proving how effective immunization could be.
 He also led research missions during the third plague pandemic, in India, Arabia, Mongolia, and China.
 Having done extensive field work in Northern China, he was an "influential" delegate at the 1911 Mukden Conference where China, forced by the Manchurian plague that killed 60,000 people, "embrac[ed] a Western approach to medical care, with the intention of promoting public health during the first years of Chinese Republic".

 He died on 15 December 1929 and was buried in the village where he was born.